heremaps/gluecodium/docs/lime_idl.md

 * Syntax: **const** *ConstantName*__:__ *ConstantType* **=** *ValueLiteral*
 * Example: `const DefaultOptions: Options = {true, 42, {}}`
-* Can be placed in: class, types, struct
+* Can be placed in: class, struct
 * Description: declares a constant in the parent type.
 For more details on values and literals see `Values and Literals` below.